 Or make your favorite meal for dinner.

 Making yourself a meal is such a fun way to spend your birthday.
 I love treating myself with some quality food and prepare my meals as if they’re for Queen Elizabeth herself.
 With fresh produce virtually untouched at some grocery stores, maybe’s the time to start learning healthier recipes like you said you would.
 Try this coconut chickpea curry or spaghetti and meatballs if you need easy ideas that are meatless and won’t break the bank.

 Have a spa day or treat yourself to a bubble bath.

 Every day is a good day for a spa day.
 On your birthday though?
 Go.
 All.
 Out.
 Sis.
-Try a calming bath like this lavender chamomile bubble bath from Deep Steep.
+Bath bombs with natural oils and butters are soothing and nourishing and drape your skin in luxury.
 If you’re new to creating your own spa experience, here’s a helpful article on how to draw yourself the perfect bath for some much needed R&R.

 Make a birthday bucket list.